viamrobotics/docs/docs/use-cases/sensor-data-query-sdk.md

 weight: 31
 type: "docs"
 images: ["/services/icons/data-query.svg"]
-description: "Query sensor data that you have synced to the Viam app using the data management service with SQL or MQL."
+description: "Retrieve and query sensor data that you have synced to the Viam app using Python SDK."
 modulescript: true
 # SME: Devin Hilly
 ---